Mohamed Zidan: Early career

-Mohamed Zidan was born in Port Said, Egypt, to an Egyptian family.
+Mohamed Zidan was born in Port Said to an Egyptian family.
 His career started as a striker for his hometown club El Masry in 1998.
-Al-Masry dropped Zidan because of a perceived lack of passing ability leading to his family moving to Denmark.
+Al-Masry dropped Zidan because of a perceived lack of passing ability, leading to his family moving to Denmark.
 In his first year in Denmark, while training with B93 for a contract, he played a few games for the Danish-Turkish club FC Anatolien, now Kokkedal BK, in Nivå in Northern Zealand.
 Zidan was scouted by the Danish Superliga club Akademisk Boldklub (AB) while he was juggling a ball at a Danish park in 1999.
 In June 2003, he moved to the league rivals FC Midtjylland (FCM), as AB experienced financial hardship.
-At FCM, he became the league's top scorer in the 2003–04 season, and he was awarded the Rookie of the year award, becoming Player of the Year the following season.
+At FCM, he became the league's top scorer in the 2003–04 season, and won the Rookie of the year award, becoming Player of the Year the following season.
 In all, he scored 30 goals in 47 appearances for FC Midtjylland, and especially his nine goals in the first three games of FCM's newly built SAS Arena stadium, made the stadium colloquially known as "Zidan Arena".